Best Pet Insurance for Senior Dogs

 Review sample policies

 Most insurers post sample policies online.
-For senior dogs, the fine print matters more than for younger pets, meaning age-related conditions, pre-existing condition definitions and chronic illness terms directly affect payout.
+For senior dogs, the fine print matters more than it does for younger pets.
+Age-related conditions, pre-existing condition definitions and chronic illness terms directly affect payout.
 Search for these terms with Ctrl + F:

 • Pre-existing condition: How broadly the insurer defines it.
 Some exclude any condition ever noted by a vet, even if minor or resolved.